vonhoff/Animation2Tilemap/README.md

 Once grouped, all frames go through an alignment process.
 The tool finds the maximum width and height of all the frames in the group, then rounds these dimensions up to the nearest multiple of the tile size.
 Each frame is then centered on a new canvas of that size, with transparent padding added as needed so that all the frames are uniformly sized.

 Next, the tool processes the aligned frames to generate the tileset and tile animations.
 Each frame is divided into tiles based on the specified tile size.
-For every tile position (e.g., top-left tile, the one next to it, etc.), the tool tracks the sequence of tile images appearing at that position across all frames of the animation.
+For every tile position, the tool tracks the sequence of tile images appearing at that position across all frames of the animation.

-Image hashing is used to identify unique tile images across all frames and positions, ensuring that only one copy of each unique tile image is stored in the final tileset image file.
+Image hashing is used to identify unique tile images across all frames and positions, ensuring that only one copy of each unique tile image is stored in the final tileset file.
 The tool then defines tile animations within the tiled tileset file.
 For each tile position in the grid, as its appearance changes across frames, a tile animation sequence is created.
 This sequence lists the unique IDs of the tiles appearing at that position, along with the duration for which each tile should be displayed.
 Durations for consecutive identical tile images within the sequence are combined into a single animation frame entry.

 The tool then generates the tilemap file.
 This file references the tileset created in the previous step.
 It reconstructs the original animation sequence by creating a map layer where each tile corresponds to a frame of the original input animation.
 It uses the unique tile IDs assigned during tileset creation to place the correct tiles in the correct order on the map.